 - People with a Body Mass Index (BMI) of 40 or greater, or approximately 100 pounds over their ideal body weight.

 - People who have a BMI between 35 and 40 and at least one significant obesity-related health condition, such as sleep apnea, diabetes or heart disease, may also be candidates for surgery.

 According to the National Institutes of Health (NIH), surgery offers the only proven long-term weight loss solution in patients for whom all other therapies have failed, and after 10-14 years, many gastric bypass patients have maintained a loss of about 100 pounds.

 General benefits from weight loss surgery include improvements in:

 - Menstrual irregularity

-At these educational sessions, you will learn about:
+During this class you will learn about:

-- the surgical procedures available
+- Surgical procedures available

 - Risks and benefits of procedures